cbmarcum/lazybones/README.md

 add an empty `.retain` file to each one.
 When the template archive is created, any `.retain` files are filtered out (but the containing directories are included).

-To package up a template, simply run this from the directory with the `build.gradle` file.
+To package up a template contained in a template project created from the `lazybones-project` template, simply run this from the directory with the `build.gradle` file.
 Usually right above the `templates` directory that contains the templates which are the sub-directories.
+For core templates in this project, run from the Skeletor project root directory.

     ./gradlew packageTemplate<TemplateName>